Your essential checklist for your EU school trip

 by Kate Moore

-Confused by the new passport validity rules?
 Don't know your EHIC from your ETIAS?
-We've got you.
-Read everything you need to know about organising a school trip to Europe.
+Confused by the passport validity rules?
+We've got you!
+Travelling to Europe is a little different these days.
+Read everything you need to know when organising a school trip to Europe.

-Top tips to prepare for a school trip to Europe
+Top tips to prepare for your school trip to Europe

 • Check that everyone's passport meets the EU passport validity rules & allow plenty of time to apply for a replacement if required

-• Students and teachers need a valid EHIC, or to apply for a new GHIC, well before they travel
+• Students and teachers need a valid EHIC or apply for a new GHIC before travel

-• Get students to check their mobile phone providers' roaming charges
+• Encourage students to check their mobile phone providers' roaming charges for Europe

 Check the passport validity rules for your destination